Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 #.
 COMA develops a centralized Q that allows the counterfactual baseline to be computed efficiently in a single forward pass.
 #.
 COMA significantly improves average performance over other multi-agent actor-critic methods under decentralized execution and partial observability settings.

-.. admonition:: Some Interesting Facts
+.. admonition:: You Should Know

     - Although COMA is based on stochastic policy gradient methods, it is only evaluated in discrete action space.
 Extending to continuous action space requires additional tricks on computing critic value (which is not good news for stochastic methods)
     - In recent years' research, COMA's has been proven to be relatively worse in solving tasks like :ref:`SMAC` and :ref:`MPE` than other on-policy methods, even basic independent methods like :ref:`IA2C`.